through-space/metronome-prototype/README.md

 - [x] Strict mode triggers useEffect it SoundPlayer
 - [ ] Remove all 'any'
 - [x] Timer doesn't stop on exit
+- In pattern state: "_" and " " both for silent step